Japanese Learning Loop

 In this step it is fundamental that you become aware that Japanese is a real language.
 It’s not just something you study in school and drill exercises on.
 You need to make it a part of your life, and enjoy doing so.

-Whenever you find some word or grammar you do not understand, look it up using the approaches explained in.
+Whenever you find some word or grammar you do not understand, look it up using the approaches explained in Unlocking Japanese: Tricks#.

-If you are using Bunpro, follow the advice infor grammar mining as well.
+If you are using Bunpro, follow the advice in Fitting Bunpro in your study routine for grammar mining as well.
 At this step, you are in the Loop for Bunpro too, so don’t neglect it.

 As you see fit, add new words or sentences to your sentence mining deck, and repeat.
 When you run out of material, go back to the Discovery Phase and find something new to consume.